 It is essential that the Ph.D. bound graduate student have a sound technical background and the creativity and judgment necessary to conduct independent research.
 In addition, it is critical that the student have demonstrated a breadth of knowledge of Chemical Engineering fundamentals before proceeding to specialized Ph.D. research.
-The purpose of the qualifying examination procedure is to assess these qualities in each student who desires admission to Ph.D. candidacy.
+The purpose of qualifying examinations (first-year and thesis proposal exam) is to assess these qualities in each student who desires admission to Ph.D. candidacy.
 The graduate student's competence and promise are evaluated by his/her performance in graduate courses, by a critique of a recently published research article, on thesis research, and by an oral defense of a proposal for Ph.D. thesis research.